queuedpixel/stimulus-package/readme.md

 This plugin is currently under development and a binary release is not currently available.
 To use this plugin you must clone this repository and compile it yourself.
 We use [Apache Maven](https://maven.apache.org/) to build this plugin.

-### Install Dependencies

-Clone the [SaneEconomy repository](https://github.com/AppleDash/SaneEconomy) to your computer.
-Install SaneEconomy into your local Maven repository by running `mvn install` in the root directory of the SaneEconomy project.

 ### Compile Plugin

 Run `mvn package` to create a Jar for this plugin.